Chinese Medicine in Portland, Maine

 What is Chinese Medicine?

-Dry needling — also referred to as sports acupuncture or orthopedic acupuncture — is a branch of acupuncture devoted to treating acute, chronic, and complex musculoskeletal injuries.
-Orthopedics in Chinese medicine encompasses acupuncture, bodywork, cupping, movement therapy, external medicines such as herbal plasters and liniments, and internal medicines such as herbal prescriptions.
-Along with acupuncture, Chinese medicine has a variety of tools to address physical injury.
-Learn more.
+Acupuncture techniques geared towards treating musculoskeletal injuries are commonly known as dry needling, sports acupuncture, or orthopedic acupuncture.
+Dry needling or sports acupuncture is a branch of acupuncture for treating acute, chronic, and complex musculoskeletal injuries and pain conditions.
+Orthopedics in Chinese medicine encompasses many effective therapies: acupuncture, medical massage, cupping, movement therapy, external medicines such as herbal plasters and liniments, and internal medicines such as herbal prescriptions.
+Along with acupuncture, Chinese medicine has a wide variety of tools to prevent and treat physical pain and injury.
+Learn more about sports acupuncture.

 A Brief History of Chinese Medicine